lambsubstitute/tdd-web-calc-feature-rewrite/INSTRUCTORS_GUIDE.md

 A web front end is provided to support the interractions with the `Calculator` class and expects the names of the variables and functions above in order to function.

-When you see `...` in the code snipets, it means there is existing code not displayed in the snippet.

 <div name="step1"></div>

 ## Step 1 - Initialising the Calculator